 The supreme knight also visited the casket of the late pope in St. Peter’s Basilica.
-With the help of the Fabbrica di San Pietro, a bound volume of messages from young Catholics that were received by the Knights of Columbus through the Order’s news website Headline Bistro were placed directly on the casket.
+With the help of the Vatican’s Fabbrica di San Pietro, a bound volume of messages from young Catholics that were received by the Knights of Columbus through the Order’s news website Catholic Pulse was placed directly on the casket.
 The personal messages were submitted by members of the “John Paul II Generation” who grew up during his long pontificate and owe so much of their faith and vision for the Church to the pope who inaugurated World Youth Day and held young people especially in his heart.

 “And now the longed for day has come,” Benedict said in his homily.
 “It came quickly because this is what was pleasing to the Lord: John Paul II is blessed!”